Get exclusive member benefits & effect social change. Join Today

 Symptoms of age-related hearing loss typically begin with an inability to hear high-pitched sounds.
-You may notice that you have difficulty hearing female or children’s voices.
-You may also have difficulty hearing background noises or hearing others speak clearly.
-Other symptoms that may occur include:
+You may notice that you have difficulty hearing the voices of females or children.
+You may also have difficulty hearing background noises or difficulty hearing others speak clearly.

 Written by: Darla Burke